 shiny_session$token: the Shiny per-session token

-the event was emitted from the main R process (FALSE) or
+emitted from the main R process and TRUE for events emitted

-from an async worker (TRUE).
-This helps distinguish logs
+from an async worker.
+This helps distinguish background work such as

-from those in the main reactive flow.shiny_session$process_id: the process ID (PID) of the R
+from the main process.shiny_session$process_id: the process ID (PID) of the R

 process that emitted the event.shiny_session$main_process_id: (async events only) the